Mathieu Betts

-Mathieu Betts (born March 22, 1995) is a professional Canadian football defensive linemen for the BC Lions of the Canadian Football League (CFL).
-Betts is the only player in U Sports football history to have won four major individual awards after he won the 2015 Peter Gorman Trophy as the most outstanding rookie and the 2016–2018 J. P. Metras Trophy awards as the most outstanding down lineman.
-He is a two-time Vanier Cup champion having won in 2016 and 2018.
+Mathieu Betts (born March 22, 1995) is a Canadian professional football defensive lineman for the BC Lions of the Canadian Football League (CFL).
+Betts is the only player in U Sports football history to have won four major individual awards, after he won the 2015 Peter Gorman Trophy as the most outstanding rookie and three J. P. Metras Trophies between 2016 and 2018, as the most outstanding down lineman.
+He is also a two-time Vanier Cup champion, having won in 2016 and 2018.

 University career

 Betts began his U Sports football career with the Laval Rouge et Or in 2015 where he recorded a nation-leading 12 sacks in eight regular season games played en route to being named the Most Outstanding Rookie.
 In 2016, he had nine sacks in eight regular season games, second-best in the country, and was named the Most Outstanding Down Lineman at season's end.
 He also won his first Vanier Cup championship as part of Laval's 52nd Vanier Cup win.
 He won his second consecutive J. P. Metras Trophy in 2017 and won for the third time in 2018, becoming the first player to ever win the award three times.
 He finished his fourth year of eligibility in 2018 with another Vanier Cup championship in the 54th Vanier Cup game.